Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

-Another type of ber, belonging to the same family, is the Chanya Manga bor, also known as Jharberi.
-It is a round, brick-red colored, berry shaped fruit slightly larger than a pea.
+Another type of ber belonging to the same family is the Chanya Manga bor, also known as Jharberi.
+It is a round, brick-red colored, berry-shaped fruit slightly larger than a pea.
 It is commonly sold by street vendors in Mumbai, who sprinkle a little salt on it before packing it in paper cones.
 This bor is also sold in dried form and is eaten as is.
 Ber sells for about $0.75 to $1 a kilo.

 Ber fruits, besides being eaten as they are, are also made into pickles, murabba, candy, chutney, and beverages.
 Ber is often used in Ayurveda.
-The leaves, root, and bark are used in various medicinal ways.
+The leaves, roots, and bark are used in various medicinal ways.